The Streets

-The Streets are an English music project led by vocalist and multi-instrumentalist Mike Skinner.
+The Streets is an English musical project led by vocalist and multi-instrumentalist Mike Skinner.
+The project was founded in the early 90s in Birmingham, while Skinner was still a teenager; however, no music would formally eventuate until the early 2000s.
+In the initial run of The Streets, the project released five studio albums: Original Pirate Material (2002), A Grand Don't Come for Free (2004), The Hardest Way to Make an Easy Living (2006), Everything Is Borrowed (2008) and Computers and Blues (2011).
+The Streets also released a string of successful singles during this time, which reached the Top 40 on the UK Singles chart – including "Has It Come to This?", "Fit but You Know It", "Dry Your Eyes" (the project's only number-one single), "When You Wasn't Famous" and "Prangin' Out".
+After disbanding The Streets in 2011, Skinner pursued several other musical projects before ultimately reviving the moniker in 2017.
+A mixtape, None of Us Are Getting Out of This Life Alive, was released in 2020.
+The Streets' sixth studio album, The Darker the Shadow the Brighter the Light, was released in September 2023.

-The project has released six studio albums: Original Pirate Material (2002), A Grand Don't Come for Free (2004), The Hardest Way to Make an Easy Living (2006), Everything Is Borrowed (2008), Computers and Blues (2011), an internet-only album Cyberspace and Reds (2011) and a string of successful singles in the mid-2000s, including "Has It Come to This?", "Fit but You Know It", "Dry Your Eyes", "When You Wasn't Famous" and "Prangin' Out".
+The Streets is considered one of the most important and influential acts within the trajectory of hip-hop, garage and grime music within the UK.
+In 2020, Pitchfork described Original Pirate Material as "a landmark for UK rap", while Dazed wrote in 2018 that the album "soundtracked the beginning of a decade – recovering from the Britpop hangover and comedown from New Labour euphoria – but also defined it."

 History

 2001–2003: Original Pirate Material

 Mike Skinner sent a demo tape to a record shop in north London, run by A&R Nick Worthington.
 The song developed into Skinner's first single, "Has It Come to This?", and was released under the name The Streets.
 The song peaked at number 18 on the UK Singles Chart in October 2001.

 The Streets' debut album, Original Pirate Material, was released in March 2002.
 The album was successful both with critics and the general public.
 In the UK, the album was nominated for the Mercury Prize.
 Original Pirate Material was nominated for British Album of the Year, and The Streets was nominated for British Urban Act, British Breakthrough Act and British Male Solo Artist at the 2003 BRIT Awards.
 NME named Original Pirate Material as the third best album of 2002.
 Subsequent singles from Original Pirate Material include "Don't Mug Yourself", "Weak Become Heroes" and "Let's Push Things Forward".